2022 Russian mobilization: Recruitment of prisoners

 Beginning in July 2022, Wagner PMC representatives began visiting Russian penal colonies.
 According to media sources, Wagner first began a recruiting tour from the colonies for former security forces, and then switched to high-security institutions.
 He invited the prisoners to take part in hostilities as part of his PMC in exchange for a pardon, removal of their criminal record, a Russian passport, and cash payments (100 thousand rubles per month, 5 million in case of death).

-Seven days prior to the mobilization order, a video appeared to confirm the recruitment of prisoners by Wagner.
-In the video, Wagner leader Yevgeny Prigozhin spoke to a crowd of prisoners, outlining three "sins"—desertion, "drugs and alcohol," and "marauding" (giving the example of rape)—while telling them about "two grenades you must have with you when surrendering."
-He told them their tour of duty would last six months before receiving a full pardon, that there would be no obligation to return to prison, and that individuals who initially took up the offer but then chose not to participate would be marked as deserters and executed.
-Prigozhin reportly gave the prisoners only five minutes to make a decision.
+In September, a video appeared to confirm the recruitment of prisoners personally by Prigozhin, filmed in strict regime colony No. 6 in Mari El.

 The Russia Behind Bars foundation has collected reports about recruitment of prisoners – according to this data, 9,728 people have been recruited as of 14 September 2022.

 Putin's speech

 On 21 September, Vladimir Putin announced the mobilization in Russia in a pre-recorded speech which aired at 9:00 Moscow time.
 The speech followed the State Duma's amendments to the Criminal Code.
 In his televised address, he said that Russia was at war with the "collective West," implicitly threatening the use of nuclear weapons.
 He said that "in order to protect our motherland, its sovereignty and territorial integrity, and to ensure the safety of our people and people in the liberated territories", he decided to declare a "partial mobilization" of the Russian reserve force.
 In his speech, Putin stated that the mobilization was suggested to him by the Ministry of Defense and General staff of the Armed Forces.
 Putin said that only citizens with prior military experience would be eligible for mobilization, and would receive the same conditions as contract soldiers.

 Putin accused the United States and European Union of "nuclear blackmail" against the Russian Federation, and recalled the presence of their own weapons.
 Putin reaffirmed his support for the annexation referendums in occupied Ukrainian territories, pointing to the referendums as a justification for Russia to mobilize.

 In his address to the Russian audience, Putin demonized the "Nazi" West and claimed that the Ukrainian government was sending soldiers to the front lines as "cannon fodder".
 Putin also claimed that the West was trying to divide Russia.
 Despite the successful Ukrainian counteroffensive in the Kharkiv and Kherson regions, Putin maintained in his address that Russia's goals in Ukraine had not changed.